-Programs tailored to New York and other cool-climate regions
+Program tailored to comparing New York with other winemaking regions

-Cornell’s Viticulture and Enology major addresses the region’s unique challenges—the climate, soils, varieties, pests, and markets—while also providing an excellent grounding in other regions’ climates, grape varieties, and winemaking techniques.
-The wine industry in New York and the Northeast has rapidly expanded, creating a need for people with the skills to manage vineyards and run wineries.
-If you can grow it here, you can grow it anywhere!
+Cornell’s V&E major addresses the New York region’s unique challenges—the cool climate, soils, grape varieties, pests, and markets—while also providing an excellent grounding in other regions’ growing and winemaking techniques.
+Students work with a broad variety of grapes and vinification techniques to produce wines in a region with large variability between growing seasons.
+If you can make good wine here, you can produce it anywhere!

 All V&E students learn about the science and practices of growing grapes and making wines.
-Whether focusing on viticulture or enology, you can choose the electives that target your interests.
+Whether focusing on viticulture or enology, you can choose the electives that target your particular interests.
 For example, students can concentrate on business and management by taking electives in the college’s Dyson School of Applied Economics and Management and throughout the university.
 Cornell offers a diversity of courses taught by leaders in their fields, and V&E students are able to take courses in all colleges to follow interests outside of their major.

-Internships are an integral part of the program, and, with New York’s nearly 1,400 vineyards and wineries, there’s no end to interesting opportunities nearby.
+Internships are an integral part of the program, and with New York’s nearly 1,400 vineyards and wineries, there’s no end to interesting opportunities nearby.
 Students may also choose to study or intern in other U.S. wine regions or abroad.
 Many of our students have completed two or three internships by the time they graduate, gaining valuable skills and industry contacts.
 Ample opportunities also exist for undergraduate research at Cornell.